Over Now (Alice in Chains song)

 "Over Now" is a song by the American rock band Alice in Chains.
-Written by Jerry Cantrell, who also sings lead vocals, the song is the last track on the band's third studio album, Alice in Chains (1995), and it is about the 1994 breakup of the band.
-The song closed the televised broadcast of Alice in Chains' MTV Unplugged performance, and that version was released as a single in 1996.
+Composed by Jerry Cantrell and Sean Kinney, with lyrics by Cantrell, who also sings lead vocals, the song is the last track on the band's third studio album, Alice in Chains (1995), and it is about the 1994 breakup of the band.
+The song closed the televised broadcast of Alice in Chains' MTV Unplugged performance, and that version was released as a single on July 17, 1996.
 The B-side is the original studio version.
 The single peaked at No. 4 on Billboards Mainstream Rock chart, and at No. 24 on the Modern Rock Tracks chart in 1996.
 The song was included on the live album Unplugged (1996), on the box set Music Bank (1999), and the compilation album The Essential Alice in Chains (2006).
 The MTV Unplugged concert was the first and only time that Alice in Chains performed the song.
 It was performed again 23 years later at Jerry Cantrell's solo concert at the Pico Union Project in Los Angeles on December 6, 2019.